-The severe drop in prices for upscaled technology has made drones far more accessible to Search and Rescue teams, especially with organisations receiving no government funding, being funded entirely by donations.
-Nick spoke about how even a few years ago, you would be looking up to £20,000 to buy all of the components that now make a whole kit you can buy for less that £6,000.
+The severe drop in prices for upscaled technology has made drones far more accessible to Search and Rescue teams, especially with organisations receiving no government funding, is funded entirely by donations.
+Nick spoke about how even a few years ago, you would be looking up to £20,000 to buy all of the components that now make a whole kit you can buy for less than £6,000.
 He states:

 “I think there was a mindset by a lot of older volunteers that it’s just a toy, it’s a gimmick.
 I think in every industry now […] people thought they were a bit of a gimmick, they now know they’re not.

 When we’re collecting data and information, or researching areas that would traditionally have been done by a helicopter.
 I saw some numbers like last week it was £1700 an hour for a call out.
 It’s quite scary the cost of having that aircraft in the sky.
-So from our point of view, having a drone at that price is a complete no brainer now because they are so cost effective.”
+So from our point of view, having a drone at that price is a complete no brainer now because they are so cost-effective.”